sachin62025/AutoMail/README.md

 7. Under "Select device," choose **Other (Custom name)** and give it a descriptive name like "Streamlit Bulk Sender".
 8. Click **Generate**.
 9. A 16-character password will be displayed in a yellow box. **Copy this password.** This is what you will paste into your `.env` file for the `SENDER_PASSWORD` variable.

----

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page.

-## 📄 License

-This project is licensed under the MIT License.